Topological Phase Transitions and Edge-State Transfer in Time-Multiplexed Quantum Walks: TOPOLOGICAL PHASE TRANSITIONS AND TRANSFER OF EDGE STATES FOR NONUNITARY QWs

 These distinct transfer behaviors can be further elucidated by analyzing the relationship between the quasienergy spectra under PBCs and FBCs.
-As shown in Figs. \ref{fig6}(b)–\ref{fig6}(e), the blue and red dots represent the spectra for PBCs and FBCs, respectively.
+As shown in Figs. \ref{fig6}(b) to \ref{fig6}(e), the blue and red dots represent the spectra for PBCs and FBCs, respectively.
 It is evident that the PBC spectra form intricate loops in the complex quaienergy plane, whereas the FBC spectra remain real.
 This contrast in spectral structures provides valuable insight into the localization and transfer behavior of topological edge modes.
 In Fig. \ref{fig6}(b), corresponding to region \ding{172}, both the $E=0$ and $E=\pi$ modes lie outside the spectral loops, indicating that the associated topological edge modes do not exhibit the transfer and remain localized at opposite boundaries.
-However, when the $E=0$ ($E=\pi$) modes are enclosed within the loop while the $E=\pi$ ($E=0$) modes remain outside---as shown in Fig. \ref{fig6}(c) [Fig. \ref{fig6}(d)], corresponding to the region \ding{173} (region \ding{174})---the $0$-modes ($\pi$-modes) undergo transfer and become localized at the same boundary, while the modes associated with the energy level outside the loop remain localized at opposite boundaries.
-Finally, as shown in Fig. \ref{fig6}(e) for region \ding{175}, when both the $E=0$ and $E=\pi$ modes are enclosed within the loop, both the $0$- and $\pi$-modes undergo transfer, resulting in all topological edge states being localized at the same boundary.
-Overall, the relationship between the spectral loop structure and the localization of edge modes provides a clear spectral signature for identifying transfer behaviors in nonunitary topological systems.
+However, when the $E=0$ ($E=\pi$) modes are enclosed within the loop while the $E=\pi$ ($E=0$) modes remain outside, as shown in Fig. \ref{fig6}(c) [Fig. \ref{fig6}(d)], corresponding to the region \ding{173} (region \ding{174}), the zero modes ($\pi$ modes) undergo transfer and become localized at the same boundary, while the modes associated with the energy level outside the loop remain localized at opposite boundaries.
+Finally, as shown in Fig. \ref{fig6}(e) for region \ding{175}, when both the $E=0$ and $E=\pi$ modes are enclosed within the loop, both the zero and $\pi$ modes undergo transfer, resulting in all topological edge states being localized at the same boundary.
+Moreover, these transfer behaviors can also be characterized by the winding number for the $\tilde{\alpha}$ modes, defined as $W_{\tilde{\alpha}}=1/(2\pi i) \int_{0}^{2\pi}dk \partial_{k} \arg [H_{\mathrm{eff}}(k)-\tilde{\alpha}]$, where $\arg[\cdot]$ denotes the argument of a complex number \cite{PhysRevLett.125.126402,li2025size}.
+When $W_{\tilde{\alpha}}=0$, the degenerate $\tilde{\alpha}$ modes exhibit a standard distribution, localizing at opposite boundaries.
+In contrast, when $W_{\tilde{\alpha}}=1(-1)$, both degenerate $\tilde{\alpha}$ modes undergo transfer and become localized at the right (left) boundary.
+Our calculations show that the winding number for the $\tilde{\alpha}$ modes are consistent with the results presented in Fig. \ref{fig6}(a).
+Overall, the relationship between the spectral topological structure and the localization of edge modes provides a clear spectral signature for identifying transfer behaviors.